Celytic/Wine-Game-Compatibilities/Game-list.md

 # Note about this list
 This isn't meant to be a replacement for ProtonDB or any site that measures performance under specific games.
 This is meant solely to show my experiences on getting a game working.
 I will update this list as I either experiment more, or try different games out.

+# The Elder Scrolls V: Skyrim Special Edition
+Game will run fine under Proton, but don't expect to get mods working.

+# Doom (2016)
+Game works right out of the box (it's whitelisted with Proton), just go into settings and change the renderer to Vulkan.

+# Battlefield 1
+This is about the same as Battlefield V, in the sense that you have to play through maps to get DXVK shader cache going, otherwise it works perfectly fine.

+# Call of Duty: Black Ops III
+This game works okay with Proton, however you will need to rename (or delete, your call) any video folders for the game in order to do anything; this also applies for Workshop content.
+Game runs fairly well.

 # Project Project Dxxx
 This is a Project Diva sim, for those who don't know.
 You will get a "failed to load video" error when selecting a song, which in turn, prevents you from playing any song.
 Game isn't working on any version of Wine because of this error, and unfortunately, I'm not aware of any fixes at the time of writing this.